 - Plan on going to the worldwide climate strike on September 20.
 Greta Thunberg is currently making her way across the sea, and this strike is an offshoot of the Fridays for Future movement that she started one year ago.
 This time, both adults and children are being asked to strike.

 - Lobby for a candidate who prioritizes climate change and environmental issues (and understands that these things affect every aspect of society).
-In America, Bernie Sanders just proposed a $16 trillion climate change plan, but many Democratic candidates have developed their own plans, and many will debate them at the CNN climate town hall on September 4.
+In America, Bernie Sanders just proposed a $16 trillion climate change plan, but many Democratic candidates have developed their plans, and many will debate them at the CNN climate town hall on September 4.

 - Contact your representatives and make it clear that climate change is a vital, non-negotiable issue.
 Here's a website that will help you do that.